English Intermediate-Task Training Improves Zero-Shot Cross-Lingual Transfer Too: Experiments and Results

-One might find it surprising that intermediate-task training on SQuAD improves XQuAD and MLQA performance, which also use SQuAD as training data.
-We follow the sample implementation for target task training in the XTREME benchmark, which trains on SQuAD for only 2 epochs.
+Among our intermediate tasks, both SQuAD v1.1 and MNLI also serve as training sets for target tasks (for XNLI and XQuAD/MLQA respectively).
+While both tasks show overall positive transfer, SQuAD v1.1 actually markedly improves the performance in XQuAD and MLQA, while MNLI slightly hurts XNLI performance.
+We hypothesize that the somewhat surprising improvements to XQuAD and MLQA performance from SQuAD v1.1 arise due to the baseline XQuAD and MLQA models being under-trained.
+For all target-task fine-tuning, we follow the sample implementation for target task training in the XTREME benchmark, which trains on SQuAD for only 2 epochs.
 This may explain why an additional phase of SQuAD training can improve performance.
+Conversely, the MNLI-to-XNLI model might be over-trained, given the MNLI training set is approximately 4 times as large as the SQuAD v1.1 training set.

+\paragraph{Multi-Task Training} Multi-task training on all intermediate tasks attains the best overall average performance on the XTREME tasks, and has the most positive transfer to NER and Tatoeba tasks.
+However, the overall margin of improvement over the best single intermediate-task model is relatively small (only 0.3, over MNLI), while requiring significantly more training resources.
+Many single intermediate-task models also outperform the multi-task model in individual target tasks. \citet{wang-etal-2019-tell} also found more mixed results from a having an initial phase of multi-task training, albeit only among English language tasks across a different set of tasks.
+On the other hand, multi-task training precludes the need to do intermediate-task model selection, and is a useful method for incorporating multiple, diverse intermediate tasks.